 Shift to T+1 settlement cycle

-In the US, Canada and Mexico the settlement cycles on stock trades and other securities go from two days to one as of May 2024.
-Here we will explain to you which effects this will have on your portfolio that you hold via LYNX.
+In the US, Canada, and Mexico, the settlement cycles on stock trades and other securities have been reduced from two days to one as of May 2024.
+Here we explain the effects this change has on your portfolio held through LYNX.

 Definition: Settlement

 Making a trade may feel like an instant process.
-But there are actually two important dates involved in any trade that you should know and understand — and one of them is about to make an important change.
+But there are actually two important dates involved in any trade that you should know and understand — and one of them has just made an important change.

 Transaction date: